-This means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
-At our school, key staff members and DSLs can identify any children who may benefit from Early Help.
 Lindsay Cottis, our family support worker, provides early intervention for families who need support.
 She can support with a variety of issues, including routines, financial concerns, housing issues and mental health and attendance.
-Further Early Help support comes from Ali Williams who can offer support around behaviour, morning routines and can signpost for parenting workshops.
+Further Early Help support comes from our Removing Barriers to Learning team (RB2L) who can offer support around behaviour, SEND concerns, morning routines and can signpost for parenting workshops.

 At Willowbrook Mead, we also work closely with family support workers in the local authority to provide a joined-up approach to Early Help and intervention.